yongfrank/yongfrank.github.io/content/posts/accelerator-shanghai.md

 ### What's next?

-* Transform from ObservableObject to Combine
+* Transform from ObservableObject to Combine, see also [fatbobman.com](https://www.fatbobman.com/)
 * Single Source of Truth

 ## Swift Charts by Eric Woo